This topic provides information about how to contribute code to Tizen, including the following:

 $ git push origin HEAD:refs/for/<remote_branch_name>

-- The patch got at least one "+2" score and no "-2" score in the Code Review category.
+- The patch has at least one "+2" score and no "-2" score in the Code Review category.

-- The patch got at least one "+1" score and no "-1" score in the Verified category.
+- The patch has at least one "+1" score and no "-1" score in the Verified category.

-When a patch meets all the criteria above, privileged users are allowed to click the Submit and Merge button to merge the patch into the Gerrit repository.
+When a patch meets the above criteria, privileged users can submit to merge the patch to the Git repository.

-This section describes how to perform package submission by developers, and for release engineers, how to review and accept the changes on the build system side.
+You can perform package submission, and, if you are a release engineer, review and accept the changes on the build system side.

-To submit a package to the build system, please execute the following command:
+To submit a package to the build system, execute the following command:

 $ gbs submit [-c <Commit_ID>] -m "<Comments>"

-During the submission, the GBS automatically creates an annotated tag in the format below:
+During the submission, the GBS automatically creates an annotated tag in the following format:

-If the code change has already been merged by the Gerrit, a merge request will be created and release engineers will be notifed to review.
+If the code change has already been merged in Gerrit, a merge request is created and release engineers are notified to review.

-Important Note: if the patch has not been merged in Gerrit, the backend services will abort the operations and send email to the patch owner, to notify that the patch needs to be re-submitted after it is merged.
+Note: If the patch has not been merged in Gerrit, the backend services abort the operation and send an email to the patch owner, to notify that the patch needs to be re-submitted after it is merged.

-For multiple changed packages that have mutual dependencies, the submission must be performed as a group, that is, all of the packages must be submitted with one unified identification.
-This is known as group submission.
+If multiple changed packages have mutual dependencies, they must be submitted as a group.
+This means that all of the packages must be submitted with one unified identification, through a process known as group submission.

-Assuming ail, a low level libray, is depended by aul.
-Developers of ail has changed some APIs, and aul must be updated to adapt to new API changes of ail.
-Therefore, once all related patches have been merged to ail and aul separately, these two packages must be submitted as a group.
+For example, assume that "ail", a low level library, depends on "aul". "ail" developers have changed some APIs, and "aul" must be updated to adapt to the new API changes in "ail".
+Therefore, once all related patches have been merged to "ail" and "aul" separately, these two packages must be submitted as a group:

 $ cd platform/core/appfw/aul-1/ $ gbs submit -m "<Comments>"

-Obtain the tag name from the output of the command above, and use the same tag as parameter of --tag for other packages in the group.
+Obtain the tag name from the output of the above command, and use the same tag as a

 $ cd platform/core/appfw/ail/ $ gbs submit --tag <same_tag> -m "<Comments>"

-Actually, developers can also specify the tag by themselves, and use the same tag for all packages in the package group.
-In this case, the tag must follow the same rule in above section, or with extra postfix, like:
+You can also specify the tag yourself, and use the same tag for all packages in the package group.
+In this case, the tag must follow the usual tag format with an optional suffix:

-Tizen backend services will take care all submission with the same tag, and build them together.
+Tizen backend services take care of all submissions with the same tag, and build them together.

-3.3 Reviewing a Package on the Build Server (for release engineer only)
+Reviewing a Package on the Build Server (for Release Engineers Only)

-After developers run gbs submit command, Tizen back-end service starts the pre-release and nornal release processes at the same time.
-During the pre-release process, packages and Tizen images with specific package inside are presented to release engineers and Quality Assurance (QA) engineers for review.
+gbs submit command, Tizen back-end service starts the pre-release and normal release processes at the same time.
+During the pre-release process, packages and Tizen images with a specific package inside are presented to release engineers and Quality Assurance (QA) engineers for review.

-- Whether this package impacts other dependent package build.
+- Whether the package impacts other dependent package builds.

-- Whether this package brings in new bugs.
+- Whether the package brings in new bugs.

-- Whether this package influences the performance of Tizen image.
+- Whether the package influences the performance of the Tizen image.